-Modena is located in the heart of the Emilia Romagna Region.
+Modena is located in the heart of the Emilia Romagna region.
 Located only 10 minutes away from Reggio Emilia, its hospitality focuses on cuisine and cultural life.
 No one can leave Modena without tasting the traditional balsamic vinegar, an exquisite condiment made from cooked grape must that is aged for many years in wooden barrels.
 The city offers lots of entertainment including beautiful music and high speed sports cars.
 Ferraris and Maseratis can often be seen gliding down the roads of Modena and its surroundings – this is where the two legendary car makers are based.
 Modena is rich in architectural treasures such as the Ghirlandina Tower, the Cathedral and Piazza Grande, which was added to the World Heritage list by UNESCO in 1997.

-Only 15 minutes away from Reggio Emilia, Parma is a refined and welcoming city whose center is rich in art, parks and treasures from different ages.
+Only 15 minutes away from Reggio Emilia, Parma is a refined and welcoming city whose center is rich in art, parks, and treasures from different ages.
 Parma is a celebration of taste for any food lover: prosciutto and cheese are the best contributions of Parma to world cuisine.
 Take a walk along the river, visit the Duomo, the Battistero and the other ancient churches of the city center.
 Stop by a trattoria to enjoy the local food, and visit the beautiful Royal Garden along the river.

-Tour a local caseificio (cheese factory) and taste the world famous Parmigiano Reggiano, which was invented hundreds of years ago and is one of the most highly prized cheeses in the world!
+Tour a local caseificio (cheese factory) and taste the world-famous Parmigiano Reggiano, which was invented hundreds of years ago and is one of the most highly prized cheeses in the world!
 Learn about the whole process, from the cows to the cheese.

-Visit the Reggio Children Loris Maleguzzi International Center, a mixed public and private company founded and located in Reggio Emilia.
+Visit the Reggio Children Loris Malaguzzi International Center, a mixed public and private company founded and located in Reggio Emilia.
 The center was established with the aim to promote high quality education worldwide, particularly related to the education of young children and the training of teachers.
 The Reggio Philosophy is one of the most famous education approaches in the world today.

 Share the pride of Reggio Emilia—where the Italian tri-color flag was created in 1797—by touring this magnificent museum in the historic city center.